 Journal of Animal Behaviour and Biometeorology (ISSN 2318-1265) is an international peer-reviewed open-access journal devoted to publishing papers about Animal Biometeorology, Animal Behaviour and Animal Welfare, published quarterly online by Malque Publishing.

 High Visibility: indexed by the Web of Science (ESCI), Scopus and SCImago Journal Rank, CAB international, Google Scholar, AGRIS, ASFA, Latindex, among others.
-Currently is under current evaluation for Science Citation Index Expanded (SCIE, Web of Science).
+Currently is under evaluation for Science Citation Index Expanded (SCIE, Web of Science).

 Rapid Publication: manuscripts are peer-reviewed and a first decision provided to authors approximately 17-20 days after submission; acceptance to publication is undertaken in 3-5 days (median values for papers published in this journal in the first half of 2020).